What is the COOP’R project?

 Discover this project

+Over two years, five actions will be carried out from November 2023 to July 2025.
 Each participating community will carry out a self-assessment to evaluate how their projects support the preservation and restoration of protected areas, and how they include local beneficiaries in project management.
+To foster collaboration and communication, remote activities will include a WhatsApp group and regular video calls to share project updates.

 In-person activities will feature:

-• One annual technical meeting in a French-speaking territory
+• One annual technical meeting in a French-speaking territory.

 • A political-technical gathering in France focused on sustainable tourism and international cooperation.

-Throughout the project, 10 participatory webinars on key topics will be held.
-The initiative will also be present at major global events, including the 2024 Biodiversity Convention and the 2030 Climate Convention.
+• Throughout the project, 10 participatory webinars on key topics will be held.

+• COOP’R will be present at major global events, including the 2024 Biodiversity Convention and the 2030 Climate Convention.
+The program will conclude with a final seminar to reflect on outcomes and future directions.
 This project is co-financed (50%) by the Delegation for External Action of Territorial Communities (DAECT) of the French Ministry of Foreign Affairs (MEAE) under the triennial call for projects “Clés en mains 2023-2025”.

 The local authorities involved in this project are: